pandas-dev/pandas/doc/source/io.rst

 Files with Fixed Width Columns
 ''''''''''''''''''''''''''''''

-While ``read_csv`` reads delimited data, the :func:`read_fwf` function works with data files that have known and fixed column widths.
-The function parameters to ``read_fwf`` are largely the same as `read_csv` with two extra parameters:
+While :func:`read_csv` reads delimited data, the :func:`read_fwf` function works with data files that have known and fixed column widths.
+The function parameters to ``read_fwf`` are largely the same as `read_csv` with two extra parameters, and a different usage of the ``delimiter`` parameter:

-  - ``colspecs``: A list of pairs (tuples) giving the extents of the fixed-width fields of each line as half-open intervals (i.e.,  [from, to[ ).
+* ``colspecs``: A list of pairs (tuples) giving the extents of the fixed-width fields of each line as half-open intervals (i.e.,  [from, to[ ).
   String value 'infer' can be used to instruct the parser to try detecting the column specifications from the first 100 rows of the data.
-Default behaviour, if not specified, is to infer.
+Default behavior, if not specified, is to infer.
-  - ``widths``: A list of field widths which can be used instead of 'colspecs' if the intervals are contiguous.
+* ``widths``: A list of field widths which can be used instead of 'colspecs' if the intervals are contiguous.
+* ``delimiter``: Characters to consider as filler characters in the fixed-width file.
+  Can be used to specify the filler character of the fields if it is not spaces (e.g., '~').

 .. ipython:: python
    :suppress: